louisianapurchase/Music-Discord-Bot/README.md

 Discord bot should send a message as well as instructions when joining server

-Requirments file is necessary and holds all imports
+Requirements file is necessary and holds all imports

-make sure file is named requirments.txt
+make sure file is named requirements.txt

 Enjoy